Cosmotheka/Cosmotheka/docs/source/index.rst

 Welcome to COSMOTECA's documentation!
 =====================================

-COSMOTECA is a public repository and pipeline that computes large scale structure angular power spectra and their covariances from input catalogs.
+COSMOTHECA is a public repository and pipeline that computes large scale structure angular power spectra and their covariances from input catalogs.
 At the moment, it includes very well known public datasets such as DES, KiDS, etc.